-Reviewing quality and qualification processes with the engineers who perform them gives you the opportunity to validate expertise, ask questions and determine if current protocols are complementary, so as to consistently ensure time to market deadlines are met.
+Reviewing quality and qualification processes with the engineers who perform them is essential.
+One-on-one or small group discussions give you a chance to better understand individual and team expertise (such as DfM analysis), and to ask follow-up questions.
+You will also likely get a feel for if the injection molder's current protocols are complementary to yours, so as to consistently ensure time to market deadlines are met.

 Equipment and technology

-Protecting yourself from misrepresentation or inaccuracies in the documentation submitted by injection molders in response to your RFP/RFQ is just smart business.
-Being at the facility allows you to confirm that all assertions made by a molder are true, such as their clean room configuration and standards.
+Protecting yourself from misrepresentation or inaccuracies in the RFP/RFQ documentation submitted by injection molders is just smart business.
+Being at the facility allows you to confirm that all assertions made by a molder are true.

-Inspecting a sample mold or complex part on-site gives you a chance to give and receive immediate feedback, plus gain some insights as to communication styles, proactivity and problem-solving skills.
+Inspect a sample tool or complex part on-site.
+You'll learn about the tool or part, plus gain some insights as to the injection molder's communication style, proactivity, and problem-solving skills.

-In conjunction with visually assessing injection molding equipment and technology, evaluating the software systems that support enhanced capabilities, such as moldfill analysis or the sensors used in the scientific molding process, is essential to understand overall operational proficiencies.
+In conjunction with visually assessing injection molding equipment and technology, evaluating the software systems that support enhanced capabilities (i.e., moldfill analysis or the sensors used in the scientific molding process) is essential to understand overall operational proficiencies.

-Expert injection molders like Kaysun will easily pass your on-site quality audit and likely offer capabilities and services in excess of your minimum requirements, including value-added post molding processes that can reduce your supply chain risk.
+Expert injection molders will have the experience and resources to pass your audit.
+Plus, they'll likely offer value-added post molding processes and other services that exceed your minimum requirements and can reduce your supply chain risk.

-Find out more about the different types of molders and what type would be best for your next project in our free guide, What Type of Injection Molder do You Need?
-Click the button below to download your free copy.
+Find out more about the different types of injection molders and which would be best for your next project in our free guide, What Type of Injection Molder do You Need?